- Fixed Price (FP) contract in project management:

 - Start working with the core features first – the most important or the most representative for the app.

-- Tweak the scope and change the features priority if needed, and if the Project Manager provides you a clear understanding of the impact these changes will have on your budget, product value, and timeframe.
+- Tweak the scope and change the priority of the features if needed, and if the Project Manager provides you a clear understanding of the impact these changes will have on your budget, product value, and timeframe.

 - When getting closer to the end of the project budget, consider if the 20% buffer you froze is worth spending on completing the initial set of features or on new features from the backlog that you need now.